LuisGC/technical-debt-presentation/README.md

  + Analogies with financial debt
  + Types of technical debt
  + Symptoms
-+ How, when and why acquire debt?
++ How, when and why borrow?
-+ Technical debt vs bad code
++ Technical debt vs low quality code
-+ Paying the technical debt
++ Paying off the technical debt

 # Resources